-St. Patrick's Day is hands-down my favorite holiday of the year!
+St. Patrick’s Day is hands-down my favorite holiday of the year!
 I love building the excitement of the sneaky leprechaun as soon as March begins!
-One of my favorite activities is growing leprechaun hair.
+One of my favorite March activities is growing leprechaun hair.

 Easy Steps for Growing Leprechaun Hair

-This chart has spaces for your students to write the date and write about the progress of the “hair” growth.
-Again, easy to use and kids love checking in on the growth of their leprechaun!
+To extend this activity beyond planting the seeds, I’ve included a free recording sheet.
+This page has spaces for your students to write the date and write about the progress of the “hair” growth.

 Looking for an easy way to motivate good behavior in March?
 Check out Lucky You Behavior!
 This one little leprechaun will have your kiddos on their best behavior throughout the month!

 Need more ideas for March?
 Go check out A Treasure of Ideas for March!

 And if you're wanting to dive right into some fun (and of course, learning-centric) St. Patrick's Day Snap Cube ideas head here!